epfl-ada/ada-2021-project-aaaf/index.md

 ## Weapons

 {% include main_analysis/quotes_number_distrib_by_states_weapons.html %}
 Firearms or a weapon is a very popular topic in USA.
 On one hand having a weapon is one of the American citizens rights but on the other hand there are a lot of famous conflicts about it.
 Schoolshooting is a big issue at USA.
 For example there is a famous and terrible event - shooting at Sandy Hook Elementary School [link] (https://en.wikipedia.org/wiki/Sandy_Hook_Elementary_School_shooting).
-If we check the ration of quotes about weapon in Connecticut state we can observe the drammatic change after the 2012.
+If we check the ratio of quotes about weapon in Connecticut state we can observe the drammatic change after the 2012.
+This reflects a high correlation about senators talks and real events in the state.